frictionlessdata/datapackage/content/docs/specifications/table-schema.md

 - INF: positive infinity
 - -INF: negative infinity

-A number MAY also have a trailing:
+A number `MAY` also have a trailing:

-- exponent: this MUST consist of an E followed by an optional + or - sign followed by one or more decimal digits (0-9)
+- exponent: this `MUST` consist of an E followed by an optional + or - sign followed by one or more decimal digits (0-9)

-This lexical formatting may be modified using these additional properties:
+This lexical formatting `MAY` be modified using these additional properties:

 - **decimalChar**: A string whose value is used to represent a decimal point within the number.
 The default value is ".".
 - **groupChar**: A string whose value is used to group digits within the number.
 The default value is null.
 A common value is "," e.g. "100,000".
 - **bareNumber**: a boolean field with a default of `true`.
-If `true` the physical contents of this field must follow the formatting constraints already set out.
-If `false` the contents of this field may contain leading and/or trailing non-numeric characters (which implementors MUST therefore strip).
+If `true` the physical contents of this field `MUST` follow the formatting constraints already set out.
+If `false` the contents of this field may contain leading and/or trailing non-numeric characters (which implementors `MUST` therefore strip).
 The purpose of `bareNumber` is to allow publishers to publish numeric data that contains trailing characters such as percentages e.g. `95%` or leading characters such as currencies e.g. `€95` or `EUR 95`.
 Note that it is entirely up to implementors what, if anything, they do with stripped text.

 `format`: no options (other than the default).